Isafatokun/Isafatokun/README.md

 ### Hi there 👋

 ### I am Isaac Fatokun.
 I write Python and Django.
-I am also familar with C#, .net, Angular, Java, Spring Boot, and semantic web technologies such as the Web Ontology Language (OWL).
+I am also familar with C#, .Net, Angular, Java with Spring Boot and semantic web technologies such as the Web Ontology Language (OWL).

 ### 🔭 I’m currently working on web apps using C# and Angular!